HelOWeen/ewa-selfdb-update/Readme.md

 OK, with the steps above, we've created a new EWA database update.
 Now we just need to "feed" it to EWA.
 The traditional way is to click _? -&gt; Check for update_.
 This won't work of course.
-But I've prepared for this _(and all for all the paranoids out there)_: EWA supports a command line paramter to consume a (local) database update file:
+But I've prepared for this _(and all for all the paranoids out there)_: EWA supports a command line parameter to consume a (local) database update file:

 - Open a command prompt
 - Navigate to the installation folder of EWA
 That's typically _C:\Program Files\BasicAware\EVEWalletAware_ or
 _C:\Program Files (x86)\BasicAware\EVEWalletAware_ on 64-bit Windows
-- Start EWA with th parameter /DBUpdateFromFile=_&lt;Location of our update DB incl. full path&gt;_, i.e.
+- Start EWA with the parameter /DBUpdateFromFile=_&lt;Location of our update DB incl. full path&gt;_, i.e.
 _EVEWalletAware.EXE /DBUpdateFromFile=C:\DATA\EVEWalletAware.mdb_
-In case your path name includes spaces, surround it with doubles quotes, i.e.
+In case your path name includes spaces, surround it with doubles quotes, e.g.
 _"C:\My DATA\EVEWalletAware.mdb"_
 - EWA will take note of the parameter and ask you if you'd really like to update.